Surf City — Water Temperature, Sea Conditions & Trends

 Water Temperature Chart Over the Last 30 Days

 Water temperature in Surf City has risen over the last week and month.
-Currently, the sea water temperature at this location matches the average for this day in previous years.
+Currently, the sea water at this location is slightly warmer than average for this day in previous years.

-According to our forecast, Water temperature in Surf City will be 26.0°C in the next 7 days.
+According to our forecast, Water temperature in Surf City will be 27.3°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Sea Temperature Data